pdffiller/pdffiller-php-api-client/README.md

 print_r($access_token);
 ```

-When authorization is successful you can use provider for retrieving, creating, updating of destroying information from your profile.
+When authorization is successful you can use provider for retrieving, creating, updating or deleting information from your profile.
-Retrieving list of all application can be done by static method `PDFfiller\OAuth2\Client\Provider\Core\Model::all(PDFfiller $provider)`:
+Retrieving the list of all applications can be done via a static method `PDFfiller\OAuth2\Client\Provider\Core\Model::all(PDFfiller $provider)`:
 ```
 $list = Application::all($provider);
 print_r($list);
 ```

-If you want to create new one, you must create new Application object with needed information and save it by using method `PDFfiller\OAuth2\Client\Provider\Core\Model::save($newRecord = true)`.
+If you want to create a new one, you must create a new Application object with the needed information and save it by using this method `PDFfiller\OAuth2\Client\Provider\Core\Model::save($newRecord = true)`.
 ```
 $application = new Application($provider);